vshxp/create-repo-by-command-line/README.md

 ## Creating a github token
 1. Go to this link: https://github.com/settings/tokens
-2. Click on `Personal access tokens` thn click `Generate new token`
+2. Click on `Personal access tokens` then click `Generate new token`
-3. check  `repo Full control of private repositories` as true
+3. Check `repo Full control of private repositories` as true
 4. Click on `Generate token` at end of the page

 ## Installing